-The dissertation proposal, after review and approval by the doctoral committee member holding dissertation endorsement, is presented to the committee for approval at the end of the comprehensive oral exam, or at a separate meeting called soon after the successful completion of the exams.
-The proposal must be approved before enrolling in dissertation hours and reaching candidacy.
+The dissertation proposal, after review and approval by the doctoral committee member holding dissertation endorsement, is presented to the committee for approval, often at the end of the comprehensive oral exam (if there has been appropriate lead time) or at a separate meeting called soon after the successful completion of the exams.
+The proposal must be approved before enrolling in dissertation hours and reaching candidacy; enrollment often can occur after the official drop/add deadline, within reason.